Moqo12/market_performance_dashboard/README.md

 ### 3. Sector Performance

-- Provides a breakdown of the 11 major GICS sectors of the US market, benchmarked against the MSCI USA.
+- Provides a breakdown of the 11 major GICS sectors of the US market, benchmarked against the Vanguard US Market benchmark.
 - The **MSCI USA (Benchmark)** is also included here for easy relative analysis.

 ![Sector Performance](images/sector_performance.png)